-This is my story of how I used onion juice to cure chronic ear infections in my young son, when doctors wanted to operate and insert ear tubes.
+This is my story of how I used onion juice to stop chronic ear infections in my young son, when doctors wanted to operate and insert ear tubes.

 My son was born with a number of health issues.
 As a baby, he had recurring chest infections and was hospitalized for pneumonia around the age of 1.
 It was a horrible time for us as parents.
 Fortunately he made a full recovery, and today is a happy, athletic 7 year old.

 There was another problem though that is the focus of this story – his ears.
 He had constant ear infections.
 At night, if he was lucky he would cry himself to sleep, otherwise he would just cry into the night.
 We went to see a number of doctors who all agreed that he needed an operation to insert tubes into his ears.
 It’s a fairly common procedure amongst infants with chronic ear infections.
 If we didn’t have it done, we were told our son could develop permanent hearing problems.